bharxhav/dart-blog-style-tutorial/const_final.md

 # **ULTIMATE** *const* vs *final*

+After thorough practical understanding, here is the best intel possible on this topic !!

 ## **const**

 const keyword used to make a variable to store a compile time constant value.
 Compile time constant value is a value which will be constant while compiling :-)